Can You Take Vistaril (Hydroxyzine) While Pregnant?

 The most immediate risks include increased drowsiness, dizziness, and coordination problems that significantly raise your accident risk.
 These effects can persist for hours after drinking, even if you feel mentally alert.

-More serious complications include heightened risk of serotonin syndrome, a potentially life-threatening condition characterized by confusion, rapid heart rate, high blood pressure, and hyperthermia.
-While rare, this syndrome requires immediate medical attention.
+More serious complications include a heightened risk of serotonin syndrome, a potentially life-threatening condition characterized by confusion, rapid heart rate, high blood pressure, and high body temperature.
+While serotonin syndrome is rare, it requires immediate emergency care.
+Alcohol can also increase the risk of suicidal thoughts in people taking sertraline, particularly during the first weeks of treatment.

 Alcohol's depressant effects can worsen depression and anxiety symptoms, potentially triggering suicidal thoughts in vulnerable individuals.
 Regular alcohol consumption also increases gastrointestinal bleeding risk, especially when combined with sertraline's blood-thinning properties.